Trey Mancini Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rays pitching staff ranks 23rd in MLB.
+- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Rays' 3.80 team ERA ranks eighth among all league pitching staffs.
+- The Rays have the sixth-ranked team ERA across all league pitching staffs (3.74).

-- The right-hander last pitched on Tuesday against the Toronto Blue Jays, when he threw four innings, allowing four earned runs while giving up nine hits.
+- The left-hander's last time out was on Wednesday against the Toronto Blue Jays, when he tossed seven innings, surrendering one earned run while allowing four hits.

-- In five games this season, the 22-year-old has amassed an ERA of 4.44, with 12.6 strikeouts per nine innings.
-Opponents are batting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.